-'Rainbow Mixture' Large Flowering Gladiolus from $14.99
+'Rainbow Mixture' Large Flowering Gladiolus from $19.99

 'Rainbow Mixture' Large Flowering Gladiolus Our 'Rainbow Mixture' gladiolus will have you stop in your tracks to admire it.
 The striking green color is a great accent that is perfect for any cutting garden.
 We provide them in 12/14 cm bulbs (technically corms) so you get the best available.
 Gladiolus are deer, rabbits, and rodent resistant Characteristics 48" tall Blooms 60-90 days from the time you plant them USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Full Sun Bloom Color: Assorted Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in mid to late March (weather dependent) Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
+Great for butterflies and other pollinators Ships starting in late March (weather dependent) Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
 Or plant with a finished compost.
 Stagger your planting every 2 weeks so you can enjoy blooms continuously all summer.

 Preorder